RichardWessels/DroneFlightSystem/README.md

 ### Diagonal motor test
 ![Diagonal motor test](https://media.giphy.com/media/7MUJxguDErxrx9e7n8/giphy.gif)

 *Sadly didn't take any videos with all motors running.
-Also, drone is definitely not suitable to fly unteathered as it will likely end up with some dead*
+Also, drone is definitely not suitable to fly unteathered as it will likely end up killing someone.*

 ## Components: